awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 Required: No

 StackPolicyURL
 Location of a file containing the stack policy\.
-The URL must point to a policy located in an Amazon S3 bucket in the same region as the stack\.
+The URL must point to a policy located in an S3 bucket in the same region as the stack\.
 The maximum file size allowed for the stack policy is 16 KB\.
 Conditional: You can specify either the `StackPolicyBody` parameter or the `StackPolicyURL` parameter, but not both\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1350\.